+3.1.
 Core Utilization

 Core reduction intensity estimates reveal that there is a wide range of variation in the amount of mass that was removed from the cores at Kanjera South.
 Some cores were minimally utilized whereas others were reduced as much as 95% of their original mass.
-There is also a significant relationship between core reduction intensity and raw material type (Kruskal-Wallis, p = < .0001).
+There is also a significant relationship between core reduction intensity and raw material type (Kruskal-Wallis, p = < 0.0001).
 This pattern appears to be driven by raw material provenance.
-Cores produced on raw material types that originate from more distant sources (BBa, BFe, BQu, NyR, and OGr) are on average more substantially reduced than those that occur locally (FNy, HPh, HLi) (Kruskal-Wallis, p < .001, Figure: 4).
+Cores produced on raw material types that originate from more distant sources (BBa, BFe, BQu, NyR, and OGr) are on average more substantially reduced than those that occur locally (FNy, HPh, HLi) (Kruskal-Wallis, p < 0.001; Fig. 4).

-Figure 4: The distribution of core reduction intensity values as predicted by the GLMM (Douglass et al 2017).
-The results show stark differences in the degree of reduction in materials originating from more distant sources than those that originate from local sources of stone.
+Insert Figure 4

 The application of the flake sequence model to the Kanjera South assemblage reveals a similar pattern to that found in the core reduction intensity analysis.
 Flake sequence values range from the first flakes off the core to the 30th flake in the sequence.
-As with core reduction intensity, raw material type has a significant influence on flake sequence values (Kruskal-Wallis, p < .001).
+As with core reduction intensity, raw material type has a significant influence on flake sequence values (Kruskal-Wallis, p < 0.001).
 The largest differences are, again, those between rock types derived from more distant sources and those found locally.
-Flakes produced on rock types from more distant raw material sources are from later in the reduction sequence (Figure 5), while flakes from the locally found materials are from earlier stages of reduction .
+Flakes produced on rock types from more distant raw material sources are from later in the reduction sequence (Fig. 5), while flakes from the locally found materials are from earlier stages of reduction .
 Interestingly, there is a striking amount of homogeneity in the distribution of flake sequence values associated with exotic or distant raw materials.
 Aside from Bukoban Felsite (BFe) the inter-quartile range of flake sequence values are very similar from distant sources.
 Even though Bukoban Felsite has a wider range than the others, its median is nearly the same as the others.
 The flake sequence values associated with flakes from the local materials are also similar to each other but show slightly more variation.
 Homa Phonolite exhibits the widest range of flake sequence values.

-Figure 5: The distribution of flake sequence values present within the Kanjera South flake assemblage.
-The primary differences in flake sequence values are between materials originating from more distant sources than those that originate from local sources of stone.
+Insert Figure 5